 Winter can be lovely.
 Cosy jumpers, warm coffee, and close friends.
 But we all know the worst part, don’t we?
 It’s looking at the damn heating bill!

-There are some people reading this thinking “it’s okay, I’ll just get a bigger heater instead of insulating!” – Please don’t.
-I know insulation is more work than just ordering a product from Amazon, but it’s so worth it.
-Trying to heat a super drafty, uninsulated basement can basically be the same as burning money for warmth!
+I know insulation is more work than ordering a product from Amazon, but it’s so worth it.
+Heating a drafty uninsulated basement is the same as burning money for warmth!

 Why Is My Basement So Cold?

 As a tunnel engineer by trade, I’m very familiar with the ground.
 When it comes to basements, the key thing to note is that temperature is constant when below the ground.
 While the ground surface might be 90F in summer and 40F in winter, this variation stops once you’re just a little bit underground.
 In most areas, the underground temperature is probably around 55F (13C) all year round.

 If your basement gets extra cold in winter, the walls are likely passing cold heat from the ground surface.
 In other words, the temperature of the dirt around the basement is likely a constant 55F, but the tops of the basement walls may be freezing cold because they’re so close to the ground surface.

 What Is Your Cold Basement Costing You In Heating Bills?

 Although hot air rises, a cold basement can be a massive heat loss, causing a big drop in your heating efficiency.